hwdsl2/docker-ipsec-vpn-server/README.md

     hwdsl2/ipsec-vpn-server
 ```

+When running without privileged mode, the container is unable to change `sysctl` settings.
+This could affect certain features of this image.
+A known limitation is that the [Android MTU/MSS fix](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/clients.md#android-mtumss-issues) does not work.
+If you encounter any issues, try re-creating the container using [privileged mode](https://github.com/hwdsl2/docker-ipsec-vpn-server#start-the-ipsec-vpn-server).

 After creating the Docker container, see [Retrieve VPN login details](https://github.com/hwdsl2/docker-ipsec-vpn-server#retrieve-vpn-login-details).

 Similarly, if using [Docker compose](https://docs.docker.com/compose/), you may replace `privileged: true` in [docker-compose.yml](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/docker-compose.yml) with: